ArduFox/TiTraPy/README.md

 # TiTraPy
-TimeTracker in python for pythonista on IOS
+**Ti**me **Tra**cker in python for pythonista on IOS

+Main file is TiTraPy.py, which uses pythonista environment and libs in IOS

+TiTra.py contains classes for the "business logic" and can be tested and used in standard python emvironments

 # State